 In the standard, years are generally presented with all four digits which would require for displays and papers to provide more room for the extra numbers if only two digits had been previously used.
 (An old Y2K concern)

-Voting by mail should be the standard in all US elections.
+Should voting by mail be the standard in all US elections?